tc39/proposal-smart-pipelines/readme.md

 |> await stream.write(#)
 |> console.log;
 ```
-With smart pipelines, the code above becomes **terser** and, literally, more
+With smart pipelines, code becomes **terser** and, literally, more **straightforward**.
-**straightforward**.
 Prefix, infix, and postfix expressions would be less
 tangled together in threads of spaghetti.
 Instead, data values would be **piped
 from left to right** through a **single flat thread of postfix expressions**,
 with a [**single** level of **indentation**][untangled flow] and [**four fewer**